SovereignCloudStack/website/_i18n/en/_posts/blog/2023-07-19-airgapped-scs-revisited.md

 planned and created.

 One of the pillars of SCS is to pick up and use existing open source building blocks.
-This is to avoid stretching the limited project budget unnecessarily and to create a sustainable solution with broad acceptance.
-The available and established solutions are not always a perfect match and you often have to adapt to the realities.
+For once this avoids stretching the limited project budget unnecessarily.
+Even more important this helps strengthen the overall open-source ecosystem and helps to create a sustainable solution with broad acceptance.
+The available and established solutions are not always a perfect match and often you have to adapt to the realities.
 But even then, more complex own developments should be avoided whenever possible.
 If existing technology does not match perfectly, you should first try to adapt the problem in order to be able to use the existing technology